ktechmidas/pmcf/doc/source/user/schema/instance.rst

         A list of block devices that should be created and attached to the instances

+:dns:
+        A dictionary of data associated with a DNS record for the instance.
+        The dictionary has 2 required keys, type and zone.
+Type is one of per-instance-private, per-instance-public, per-group-private or
+        per-group-public.  zone is the route53 hosted zone to create the record in.

 :lb:
         A list of names of loadbalancers